jirfig/Airbnb-ETL-pipeline-Spark-on-EMR-Redshift-Airflow/README.md

 To run the Airflow ETL copy contents of [airflow](airflow) folder to `$AIRFLOW_HOME` or use the docker compose setup in `docker/airflow`.
 The folder contains `.py` with DAG definition and plugins folder with one custom operator.
-The compose file initializes the database using an `airflow-init` service before starting Airflow.
+The compose file initializes the database using an `airflow-init` service and installs the needed providers before starting Airflow.

 ![](docs/dag_complete.png)